One of the toughest things to do in fantasy football is balance metrics with film evaluation.

 - Finish: ability to maintain balance through contact and gain positive yardage

-What to Expect from Rushing Expectation in 2017
+What to Expect from Rushing Expectation

 Going forward — and likely at the expense of my social life — Rushing Expectation will chart all members of a potential committee backfield, where applicable.
 In fact, the focus will be running backs that have unclear fantasy value heading into ’17; you probably don’t need me to chart David Johnson again to tell you he’s a first-rounder.